Why Does My Pee Smell Like Fish? Causes & Treatment

-Trimethylaminuria can occur due to genetic factors, certain health conditions (like pregnancy) and even medication use.
-It can leave patients embarrassed and may prompt frequent showers, strong perfume and frequent clothing changes.
+Trimethylaminuria, or pee that smells like fish, can occur due to genetic factors, certain health conditions (like pregnancy) and even medication use.
+It can leave patients embarrassed and may prompt frequent showers, the use of strong perfume and frequent clothing changes.

-Although there is no cure, fishy smelling urine and associated odors can be managed with diet changes and medications to manage naturally-occurring flora along the urinary or vaginal tract.
+Although there is no cure for this condition, pee that smells like fish and associated odors can be managed with diet changes and medications to manage naturally-occurring flora along the urinary or vaginal tract.
 Severe odors should be assessed by a doctor to rule out other possible conditions, like a bacterial infection.

 Imagem ilustrativa número 3

-Fishy smelling urine is typically a result of a condition called trimethylaminuria.
-Trimethylaminuria is caused by a genetic alteration that leads to a reduced amount of enzymes to breakdown trimethylamine in the body.
+Pee that smells like fish is typically the result of a condition called trimethylaminuria.
+Trimethylaminuria is caused by a genetic alteration that leads to a low levels of enzymes to breakdown trimethylamine in the body.
 This nutrient is typically found in fish, seafood, liver, peas and egg yolks.
 Without this enzyme, trimethylamine can start to accumulate in the body.

 Some people may also experience smelly urine odors from medications, like tamoxifen, ketoconazole, and rosuvastatin.
 Odors that are noted after starting a new medication should be reported to the doctor.